 This month many children return to school and to different expectations.

-Click here for great video on racial issues with children.
+Click here for a great video explaining how this works.

 Success does not come easy for most people, no matter the race.
 The unfortunate reality is that the playing field is not level.
+It starts from day one, on the field of education.
 On this playing field, average is not the best for anyone and it is the absolute worst for Black children.
 I get it now.
 To level the playing field as a Black student, we must be excellent in all that we do.
-While excellence can be a goal for other races, it must be a standard for minorities.
+While excellence can be a goal for other races, it must be a standard for Black people.
 It is our excellence that will break stereotypes, get us past preconceived notions and make people see beyond our name.

 I absolutely encourage pursuing excellence.
 It just ticks me off that it takes excellence for a black person to get what the average white person has.